apache/cordova-docs/docs/en/1.8.0rc1/cordova/geolocation/geolocation.getCurrentPosition.md

 Description
 -----------

-`geolocation.getCurrentPositon` is an asynchronous function.
+`geolocation.getCurrentPosition` is an asynchronous function.
 It returns the device's current position to the `geolocationSuccess` callback with a `Position` object as the parameter.
 If there is an error, the `geolocationError` callback is invoked with a `PositionError` object.

 Supported Platforms